-On the Caribbean coast of Middle America in Panama there are plenty of sights and unique places that are sure to please history fans and all who appreciate the treasures of the past.
+On the Caribbean coast Panama, in Central America, there are plenty of sights and unique places that are sure to please history fans and all who appreciate the treasures of the past.

-Pristine Caribbean coast beaches are an added bonus and can be found in the province of Colon near Portobelo, which was founded in the 16th century and known as a port for exporting silver to Spain.
+Pristine Caribbean coast beaches are an added bonus and can be found in the province of Colon near Portobelo and Playa Blanca.
+Portobelo was founded in the 16th century and was known as the port for exporting silver to Spain.

-The British presence in this part of Panama’s Caribbean coast is evident with such commemorative London locations as Portobelo Road, which gets its name from the older Panama town.
-Portobelo Panama is a small, slow-paced community of about 3,000 people.
+The British presence in this part the Caribbean coast Panama is evident with such commemorative London locations as Portobelo Road.
+It gets its name from the older Panama town.
+Portobelo Panama is a small, slow-paced community of just over 10,580 people.
 The old fort, which was established in 1502 by none other than Christopher Columbus, has been named a World Heritage Site.
 It was once the premier Atlantic port in the Spanish New World.

 Iglesia de San Felipe Church